4.1. Set traffic control (tcset

 commands.

-The created script can execute at other servers where tcconfig not installed
+The created script can execute at other servers where tcconfig is not installed

 4.1.3.7.
 Set a shaping rule for multiple destinations¶